Deedot09/Google-Data-Analytics-Project---Cyclistic-Bike-Share-Company/README.md

 ## Key Stakeholders
 The key stakeholders for this project are:

-1. **Cyclitic Executive team**: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.
+1. _**Cyclitic Executive team**_: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.
-2. **Lily Moreno**: The director of marketing and your manager.
+2. _**Lily Moreno**_: The director of marketing and your manager.
 Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.
-3. **Cyclistic Marketing Analytics Team**: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
+3. _**Cyclistic Marketing Analytics Team**_: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
 I joined this team six months ago and have been busy learning about Cyclistic’s mission and business goals, as well as how I as a junior data analyst, can help Cyclistic achieve them.

 ## Business Task
+There are three tasks that will guide the future marketing program:
+1. _**How do annual members and casual riders use Cyclistic bikes differently?**_
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

+For this particular capstone project, the director of marketing has assigned me to solve the _first_ business task.

 ## Data Source